isalga/frontend-exercise/README.md

 Requirements
 ------------

-- You *MUST* write your test with modern HTML and JS (ES6 or ES7, so no TypeScript, CoffeeScript or other superset languages)
+X- You *MUST* write your test with modern HTML and JS (ES6 or ES7, so no TypeScript, CoffeeScript or other superset languages)
-- You *COULD* use javascript frameworks (React, Vue, etc..)
+X- You *COULD* use javascript frameworks (React, Vue, etc..)
-- Your code *MUST* be in english (variable names, comments etc..)
+X- Your code *MUST* be in english (variable names, comments etc..)
-- You *MAY* comment your code wherever you feel necessary
-- You *SHOULD* use webpack
+- You *MAY* comment your code wherever you feel necessary X- You *SHOULD* use webpack
 - You *MAY* design something nice, but you *COULD* also copy your designs from our [website](https://www.hellofresh.com/recipes/)
-- You *SHOULD NOT* use jQuery, Twitter's Bootstrap or any other CSS framework
-- You *SHOULD* use a CSS preprocessor or postprocessor, when you use CSS
+- You *SHOULD NOT* use jQuery, Twitter's Bootstrap or any other CSS framework X- You *SHOULD* use a CSS preprocessor or postprocessor, when you use CSS
 - You *COULD* use CSS-in-JS
 - You *SHOULD* use some kind of server to serve your code, something like [http-server](https://github.com/indexzero/http-server) would do
 - You *SHOULD NOT* commit any external libraries and files into PR